NucleusEngineering/gcp-agentic-unstructured-data-retrieval/README.md

     ```bash
     poetry run python main.py --mode ingest
     ```
+    > **Note:** The indexing process in Vertex AI Search runs in the background and may take a few minutes to complete.
+Your data will be available for chat once this process is finished.

 ### 2. Chat with Your Data
 Once the ingestion is complete, start the interactive chat session: